gnol333/deploy-automation/README.md

 # Deployment Automation Tool

-A Next.js application that automates deployment from GitHub repositories.
-Select any commit from your repository and deploy it automatically to your server.
+A Next.js application for **local team use** that automates deployment from GitHub repositories.
+Select any commit from your repository and deploy it automatically to your development/staging servers.

+## ⚠️ **For Internal Team Use Only**

+This tool is designed for development teams to streamline their deployment workflow in controlled environments.
+It provides direct server access and should only be used in trusted, internal networks.

 ## Features

 - 🔍 **GitHub Integration**: Fetch commits from any GitHub repository
 - 📋 **Commit Selection**: View commit messages, authors, and timestamps
 - 🚀 **Automated Deployment**: One-click deployment of selected commits
+- 💾 **Preset Management**: Save and reuse deployment configurations
 - 🔧 **Multi-Framework Support**: Works with Next.js, React, Vue, Angular, and static sites
 - 🎯 **Smart Build Detection**: Automatically detects build outputs (.next, build, dist, out)
-- 🔒 **Private Repository Support**: Optional GitHub token for private repos
+- 🔒 **Private Repository Support**: GitHub token support for private repos
 - 📊 **Real-time Status**: Live deployment progress and status updates
 - 🧹 **Flexible Deployment**: Handles projects with or without build steps